abrehan2/Cafe-Management/README.md

 ## Cafe Management System

-This is a Cafe Management System project in C++ that implements object-oriented programming principles.
-The project allows users to view the available menu items, place an order, pay for it, and generate a receipt.
+A cafe management system developed in C++ using object-oriented programming principles.
+Users can view the available menu items, place an order, pay for it, and generate a receipt.